CyVerse-learning-materials/foss/docs/06_reproducibility_i.md

 </figure>

-Definition: Removing the GUI, and instead instructing the computer to run a series of custom commands using a scripting/coding language.
+**Definition:** Removing the GUI and instead instructing the computer to run a series of custom commands using a scripting/coding language.

 We are **automating** what used to take many manual clicks.